What are Indirect B2B Sales?

 6. Advanced Applications

-- Co-selling Initiatives: Joint sales efforts with partners.
-This targets larger deals.
+- Co-selling Initiatives: Joint sales efforts with partners, which target larger deals.

-- Through-Channel Marketing (TCM): Vendors provide marketing materials.
-Partners use these to generate leads.
+- Through-Channel Marketing (TCM): Vendors provide marketing materials, so partners use these to generate leads.

-- Deal Registration Systems: Partners register sales opportunities.
-This avoids channel conflict.
+- Deal Registration Systems: Partners register sales opportunities, which avoids channel conflict.

 - Tiered Partner Programs: Differentiate benefits based on partner performance.